Crispy On The Outside, With Melted, Gooey Centers!

 - Warm the broth.
 Place 3 cups chicken or vegetable stock in a sauce pan, then bring to a simmer until needed.

-- Flavor the risotto.
-Stir in ⅓ cup of grated Parmesan, zest of 1 lemon, 2 Tbsp sliced chives, ½ tsp Kosher salt, and ¼ tsp black pepper.
-Next, add 3 Tbsp heavy cream and 1 egg yolk, then stir well.
+- Finish: Stir in ⅓ cup Parmesan, zest of 1 lemon, 2 Tbsp chives, ½ tsp kosher salt, and ¼ tsp black pepper.
+Add 3 Tbsp heavy cream and 1 egg yolk, stirring until fully incorporated.

-- Dredge the arancini.
-Combine ¼ cup rice flour and ½ cup of water in a medium bowl, then whisk well.
-Place 1 cup of breadcrumbs in a separate bowl.
-Dredge each rice ball first in the rice flour + water mixture, making sure the ball is completely coated on all sides, then into the breadcrumbs.
-Shake off any excess, then refrigerate or freeze for at least 10 minutes.
+- Dredge: Whisk ¼ cup rice flour with ½ cup water.
+Place 1 cup breadcrumbs in a separate bowl.
+Dip each ball in the flour mixture, then coat in breadcrumbs.
+Chill at least 10 minutes.

 Notes

-- Nutrition facts do not include marinara sauce.
+- Nutrition note: Nutrition facts exclude marinara sauce.

-- Make ahead: Prepare and refrigerate the arancini overnight, then cook when ready.
-Alternatively, you can also fry them and store in a fridge for up to 3 days, then reheat in an oven at 375F for about 12-15 minutes.
+- Make ahead: Shape and refrigerate arancini overnight, then fry when ready.
+Cooked arancini keep refrigerated for up to 3 days; reheat at 375°F / 190°C for 12–15 minutes.

 This is the first time making these.
 I myself, am not a fan of rice balls, (so I thought) my son LOVES them and orders them instead of pizza when we order out.